Coronation of Pope Paul VI

-Paul VI was crowned as pope on 30 June 1963 at Vatican City's St. Peter's Square, nine days after he was elected.
+Paul VI was crowned as Pope on 30 June 1963 at Vatican City's St. Peter's Square, nine days after he was elected.
 The representatives of over 90 countries and international organizations were present at the coronation.
-The pope was crowned with a jewelled, but lightweight custom-made tiara.
-The centuries-old practice of inaugurating a papacy with a papal coronation lapsed thereafter as his successors, beginning with John Paul I, adopted simpler ceremonies that did not include the imposition of tiara.
+The Pope was crowned with a jewelled, but lightweight custom-made tiara.
+The centuries-old practice of inaugurating a papacy with a papal coronation lapsed thereafter, as his successors, beginning with John Paul I, adopted simpler ceremonies that did not include the imposition of a tiara.

 Ceremony

 Anticipating large crowds, for the first time the papal coronation took place on the square outside Saint Peter's Basilica; much of the basilica's interior was inaccessible because seating had been erected for the Second Vatican Council.
 The ceremony was scheduled for 6 p.m. to avoid Rome's afternoon heat.
 More than 90 countries and international organizations sent delegations, including the presidents of Brazil and Ireland and the king and queen of Belgium.
 Some 71 cardinals attended.
-The pope's throne was draped in white and set in front of the main entrance to the basilica.
+The Pope's throne was draped in white and set in front of the main entrance to the basilica.
 To either side were placed crimson-covered benches for the cardinals and other high-ranking clergy.
-Seats for the diplomatic corps were located to the pope's right and places were reserved for his relatives, European royalty, Roman nobility, visiting dignitaries and journalists to his left.
+Seats for the diplomatic corps were located to the Pope's right and places were reserved for his relatives, European royalty, Roman nobility, visiting dignitaries and journalists to his left.
 Additional places for journalists were provided on the rooftops of the Apostolic Palace and the colonnades around the square.
 Some 400 journalists had attended Pope Paul's press conference on the eve of the coronation and 500 attended the coronation.
 An altar with golden candlesticks and a crucifix by the Renaissance artist Benvenuto Cellini was set in place.